Request§

 for the resource you are requesting that you'd construct.

-, you should pay attention to the type
+When subclassing Request, you should pay attention to the type, signature,

 their work.
 Again, you can read the above-linked article for more information.